 As a memorial service does not have the coffin present it can take place at any time.

-We do request at least 7 days however to plan the memorial, as it required securing a venue, meeting with a celebrant and organising the many features of the day.
+We do request at least 7 days however to plan the memorial, as it requires securing a venue, meeting with a celebrant (if you choose to include one in your package) and organising the many features of the day.
 If you wish to have the ashes of your loved one present at the memorial we would also need to have the memorial booked on a date that ensures their ashes are available to come back to the family.

 Giving yourself time and not feeling rushed is something we feel is quite important for you at a time like this.

-All Bare Funeral packages include a celebrant to plan the service, as well as officiate the service on the day.
+A Bare appointed celebrant is an optional extra in your Bare Funeral or Bare Memorial package to help plan the service and officiate on the day.
 Your Bare Arranger will recommend a celebrant based on an understanding of your family and your loved one.
+Whether Bare appoints a celebrant on your behalf or you organise a family member or friend to carry out the role it is very important someone is designated to officiate on the day.
 You will always remember the celebrant who celebrated your loved one's life, so we take great care in our selections.

 Photo presentations allow for the sharing of rich and intimate moments with everyone gathered at the funeral or memorial service.
 Accompanying music allows you to share your loved one's favourite songs.
 We recommend that families include a wide variety of photos of all stages of your loved one’s life.